sumaris-net/sumaris-doc/use-case/collect/collect-en.md

    NB: Technical information :
    * Date / time of entry (automatic)
    * Geographic position (X, Y) where the observer is located at the time of entry (This information will be stored, but will not be displayed systematically, except for the administrator status)

     ![technical-information](landing/observed-location-ui-technical-information.svg)

 3. He can then add / delete observed vessels:

      List all the vessels to be re-called thereafter for each trip.
-     Pre-documentation of vessels based on previous observations at the same location.
+     Pre-documentation of vessels based on previous observations on the same site.

     ![observed-location-ui-vessels](landing/observed-location-ui-vessels.svg)